10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Pro Tips

 Altitude sickness is real at 3,640m.
-Rest for the first 24-48 hours, drink coca tea constantly, and avoid alcohol on arrival.
+Rest for the first 24-48 hours, drink coca tea constantly, and skip alcohol on arrival.
 Pharmacies sell Sorojchi pills for $1.

 Radio taxis are safer than street hails.
 Use the Tigo Taxi app.